DavidMaliglowka/waffle/README.md

 ## 🔧 Troubleshooting

-### Build Issues
+### Common Issues
-- Ensure `expo-build-properties` is configured for React Native Firebase
-- Clear cache with `--clear-cache` flag
-- Check Firebase configuration files are present

-### Development Server
+- Run `npm run clean` for persistent build issues
-- Use `npx expo start --clear` to clear Metro cache
+- Use `npm run xcode` to debug in Xcode
-- For iOS simulator, ensure development build is installed first
+- Check Metro logs and Xcode console for detailed errors

+### iOS Simulator Tips
+- Use `npm run ios` for quick simulator builds
+- For device testing, use `npm run ios:device`
+- Developer menu: Press `m` in terminal or shake device

 ### Firebase Issues
 - Verify GoogleService-Info.plist is in project root